 Then I went to Greymouth and interned as a reporter for the Greymouth Evening Star, and I got to smell it everyday.

 At first it’s unnatural; the astringent, chemical odour of ink, like something from a textiles factory.
 But then it grows on you.
 Coupled with the whirling and humming of the Goss press – which at the Grey Star, is located adjacent to the newsroom – it came to cast a certain magic that would define my whole experience on the Coast.

 I didn’t know much about the newspaper before I came to Greymouth.
 The internship was a requirement for my university journalism course and I had the opportunity to apply to any newspaper in New Zealand.

-I picked Greymouth because I wanted an excuse to travel to a hopelessly enchanting and fascinating place, which I thought was constantly being misunderstood.
+I picked Greymouth because I wanted an excuse to travel to an enchanting and fascinating place, which I thought was constantly being misunderstood.